Terms & Conditions

-Kids on Mission is a 100% virtual program designed and implemented by Charleston Bilingual Academy.
+Kids on Mission (KOM) is a 100% virtual program designed and implemented by Charleston Bilingual Academy.
 KOM lessons reflect the philosophy of its founding school, and include prayer, singing with motions, games, Bible memory verses, and introduction to vocabulary and sentence structures through story-based, interactive instruction and play.
-The time and day of your class will be confirmed the week prior to the start of the session, to give time to coordinate group classes.

 I look forward to seeing your child in the virtual classroom.